meleu/RetroArch-problematic-cheevos/core_compatibility.md

 # libretro cores compatibility with RetroAchievements

-**This is now at RetroArch wiki: https://github.com/libretro/RetroArch/wiki/RetroAchievements**
+**This is now part of libretro docs: https://buildbot.libretro.com/docs/guides/retroachievements/**